SciNim/fmu.nim/README.md

 ## Installing
 You need nim v2.0.
 You can use choosenim in order to install Nim.

-As usual, with nimble:
+To intall the `fmu.nim` library, as usual, with nimble:
 ```sh
 nimble install https://github.com/mantielero/fmu.nim
 ```

-TODO: to explore `atlas`.

 ## Status
 This is in an alpha stage.
 Nonetheless, in its current state is capable some remarkable features.
 For example, it can create and FMU that works both in windows and linux.

 It is capable of creating a working FMU.
 It does so by:

-1. Creating `inc.so` in pure Nim.
-2. Embedding the `inc.so` within the `.fmu` file.
+## How it works?
+It creates:
+1. the libraries: `.so` and/or `.dll`
-3. Creating the folder structure
+2. the folder structure as per the specification
-4. Creating the XML file.
+3. the XML with the model details

-5. Packaging everything in a zip file and changing the extension into .fmu.
+Then it packs everything in a zip file and changes the extension into `.fmu`.

 ### How to test it?
 Go to the `examples` folder.